keu/docs/astro/add-user.md

 If you attempt to invite a user that does not have an account on Astro, you will see an error in the Cloud UI that reads:

 ```
-An error has occurred
+An error occurred
-<user-email-address> is not a platform user.
+<user-email-address> is not a user in your Organization.
+This user must first create an account at https://cloud.astronomer.io before they can be invited to a Workspace.
 ```

 If you see this error: